 Moreover, it also has 15 air jets with three different speed settings and an auto-purge system.
 18 hydro jets with inline heaters are included as well and a microbubble therapy system exfoliates your skin to help ease skin conditions.

 The seats come with removal backs.
 There is a reversible end panel so you can install the tub in a right or left corner.
 Keep in mind that his tub does not include faucets so you will need a wall mounted tub filler.

-Free-standing walk-in tub from Ariel.
-Constructed with a stainless steel frame and has adjustable feet for ease of installation.
 It has a heavy-duty fiberglass coating and a trip gel coat.
 One of the larger tubs on this list, measuring 48”x30”x39”.
 The seat measures 17”x23”.
 It weighs 237 lbs.